ChatLingual/docs/README.md

 ---
-description: Everything you need to know regarding ChatLingual's webform listener.
+description: Everything you need to know regarding ChatLingual's webform listener: installing, configuring, and testing.
 ---

 # Webform